otto-de/jlineup/README.md

 JLineup is a configuration compatible replacement for Lineup, implemented in Java.
-The original [Lineup](https://github.com/otto-de/lineup) is a Ruby tool.
-We did a rewrite in Java, because we can leverage some quicker image comparison here and we can get rid of Ruby in our JVM-based pipelines.
+The original [Lineup](https://github.com/otto-de/lineup) is a Ruby tool, but is not maintained any more.

-Credit for Lineup goes to [Finn Lorbeer](http://www.lor.beer/).
+Credit for original Lineup goes to [Finn Lorbeer](http://www.lor.beer/).

 ## Quick Howto

 JLineup CLI comes as executable Java Archive.
-You need a working Java 8 Runtime Environment on your system.
+Java 8 or higher has to be available to run it.

 Open a terminal and download it like this: